-Postgraduate study in the area of banking and finance law provides a thorough grounding in the fundamental principles of security and financial services law, covering local and international developments from both practical and policy perspectives.
-From international transactions to electronic banking, you can choose from a wide selection of modules to design a programme of study that best facilitates your interests.
+The LLM in Banking and Finance Law provides a thorough grounding in the fundamental principles of international finance and financial services law, covering local and international developments from practical, regulatory and policy perspectives.
+A wide range of regulatory and transactional areas are covered including, monetary law, banking law, financial regulation, central banking, securities law, secured transactions, corporate finance and M&As, insolvency cross-border insolvency, electronic banking, financing of developing economies, EU financial law and business ethics.
+You can choose from a wide selection of modules to design a programme of study that best facilitates your interests.

 The LLM in Banking and Finance Law course so far could not be better.
 The lectures are first class and supplemented by leading expert practitioners from city-law firms and international institutions such as the EBRD and the ECB.
 Queen Mary staff, both academic and non-academic, are most cooperative and friendly...

 Michael Burket, Germany.
 See what our students say about this course.

 Professional Module Exemptions for the Chartered Banker Diploma from the Chartered Banker Institute (CBI)

 The Chartered Banker Institute (CBI) has recognised masters programmes offered by the School of Economics and Finance for advanced standing for the Chartered Banker Diploma.
 Graduates can proceed directly to the Chartered Banker Diploma with no requirement for prior underpinning study, recognising the high level of commonality of elements within LLM Law and Economics programme content against the CBI’s Diploma modules.

 Students on the LLM programme who take both the QLLM136 Ethics in Business and in Finance and QLLM007 Banking Law modules will be eligible for exemption from the Chartered Banker Diploma compulsory module: Professionalism Regulation and Ethics.